 Answer: You are sitting on the sofa beside my wife and me.

 I set the scene up so that you are actually in it, hearing what was said and re-living it with me.
 Re-stating (narrating) always puts your speech in the past.
 However, when you put your audience into your re-living room, it is as if they are actually in the present as the story unfolds.
 Here are some other ways I bring audience members into my scene:

-- “If you had been walking towards me in the Chicago airport…”
+Answer: Walking towards me in the Chicago Airport

 When you create a scene, it is important to engage your audience members’ senses.
 VAKS stands for Visual, Auditory, Kinesthetic, and Smell.
 When you invite your audience members into your scene, you want to make sure these VAKS are present.
 Here is the same excerpt from my sofa speech.
-Read it and then answer the questions below it.
+Listen to it again and then answer the questions below it.

 Visual question: What could you see in that scene?

 Auditory question: What could you hear?

 Answer: You could hear my wife.
 That is why I specifically used the word “heard” so that I could reach the auditory learners.